 - Go through and get rid of any papers or books you don’t want to keep

 - Consider your method of storing and organizing your loose paper recipes.
-If you choose an electronic method, get rid of the paper copies after you create an electronic copy.
-If you want to keep the paper recipes, choose some type of organized filing systems such as an accordion folder or a three-ring binder.
+If you choose an electronic method, remove the paper copies after you create an electronic copy.
+If you want to keep the paper recipes, choose an organized filing system, such as an accordion folder or a three-ring binder.